Skip to main content

 To be able to do this, you will need to start a interactive shell session in the Joomla container.

 Did you remember the name of your Joomla service?
-If no, just open the docker-compose.yml file again.
+If no, just open the composer.yaml file again.

 services: